facebookpixelcode

 f/8 | 1/3200th | ISO 5000

-The lens was the newly announced (Feb 2025) Sony 400-800mm f.6.3 to f/8 – and the moment I saw it, I knew this would be my new favorite wildlife photography lens.
-I had about 4 weeks with the lens to test it out, and unfortunately had to send it back already.
-But you can bet by the time you read this my preorder for the lens is already placed.
+The lens was the newly announced (Feb 2025) Sony 400-800mm f.6.3 to f/8 – and the moment I saw it, I really hoped this would be my new favorite wildlife photography lens.
+I had about 4 weeks with the lens to test it out, so my photos and review are below.

 Rather than rehash all of the specs that you can already read about out there, I thought I’d share a little self-FAQ on the lens to help you figure out if it’s something you’d be interested in.
 Here goes: